My daughter, Allie, called going to Liverpool my pilgrimage. Maybe it was.

 Penny Lane, the road in Liverpool made famous by the Beatles, is named after James Penny.
 He was the captain of a slave ship.

 During the American Civil War, England was officially neutral.
-However, Liverpool merchants were so deeply dependent upon raw materials from America, they quietly sided with the Confederacy.
+However, Liverpool merchants were so deeply dependent upon raw materials from America, they furtively sided with the Confederacy.

 Many warships were built in secret on the River Mersey, as Liverpool became the unofficial home of the Confederate fleet.
 President Lincoln had an extensive spy network in Liverpool reporting to him on the construction and provisioning of ships destined for the South.